SimonWahlin/Tzatziki/README.md

 * Todo's:

-1. Build .xml element building function(s)?
+1. Break apart main.py to separate modules using classes
+2. Prettify output data written to .xml file. (right now its all a massive one-liner.
+Not pretty.)
-2. Have even more fun
+3. Have even more fun !!